opendocsg/opendoc-supreme-court-judgements/2019_SGHC_132/report.md

 #### The issue of judicial copying

 9       The appellant submitted that the District Judge had plagiarised the Prosecution’s closing submissions and that his GD was therefore “worthless”.
 The District Judge had a duty to ensure that he gave due regard to both parties’ arguments, especially when the appellant was to be given the benefit of the doubt.
 However, he omitted to mention the Defence’s salient arguments.
 This methodology made a “mockery of the judiciary”.
-The resultant GD disclosed “clear bias” in favour of the Prosecution.[\[note: 3\]](#Ftn_3)
+The resultant GD disclosed “clear bias” in favour of the Prosecution.[^3]

 10     The appellant undertook a detailed comparison of the GD _vis-à-vis_ the Prosecution’s submissions.
 He concluded that the District Judge had plagiarised 27 of the 43 paragraphs in the substantive portion of the GD, in the section under the heading “Analysis and assessment of evidence” (GD at \[19\] to \[61\]).
 In sum, the District Judge had substantially replicated the Prosecution’s submissions, opting only to rearrange the sequence of the paragraphs and make minor paraphrases.
-The District Judge’s plagiarism of the Prosecution’s submissions extended to the reproduction of a typographical error: for instance, \[32\] of the GD replicated para 57 of the Prosecution’s closing submissions, even including the Prosecution’s typographical error “once against”:[\[note: 4\]](#Ftn_4)
+The District Judge’s plagiarism of the Prosecution’s submissions extended to the reproduction of a typographical error: for instance, \[32\] of the GD replicated para 57 of the Prosecution’s closing submissions, even including the Prosecution’s typographical error “once against”:[^4]

 <table align="left" cellpadding="0" cellspacing="0" class="Judg-2-tblr" frame="all" pgwide="1"><colgroup><col width="50%"> <col width="50%"> </colgroup><tbody><tr><td align="left" class="br" rowspan="1" valign="top"><p class="Table-Heading-Center">Prosecution’s submissions</p></td><td align="left" class="b" rowspan="1" valign="top"><p class="Table-Heading-Center">Grounds of decision</p></td></tr><tr><td align="left" class="r" rowspan="1" valign="top"><p align="justify" class="Table-Para-1">57 Mdm Wong similarly provided conflicting testimony on the accused’s return from the Malaysian KTV back home.
 In the course of cross-examination, Mdm Wong provided three different timings for when the accused returned back to Singapore.
 She first stated that the accused came back home at midnight.
 When confronted with the accused’s statement, Mdm Wong then changed her testimony, and stated that the accused returned to Singapore after 2.00 a.m. in the morning.
 She provided no explanation whatsoever for this change in timing, but confirmed that this timing was accurate.
 Finally, when confronted with the immigration records of the accused, Mdm Wong once against changed her testimony, and merely stated that the accused returned in the wee hours of the morning.
 Given the inconsistencies in Mdm Wong’s testimony, it is clear that she is not a reliable or credible witness.</p></td><td align="left" class="" rowspan="1" valign="top"><p align="justify" class="Table-Para-1">32&nbsp;I had also noted that Mdm Wong had similarly provided conflicting testimony on the accused’s return home from the Malaysian KTV lounge.
 In the course of cross-examination, Mdm Wong provided three different timings for when the accused returned back to Singapore.
 She first stated that the accused came back home at midnight.
 When confronted with the accused’s statement, Mdm Wong then changed her testimony, and stated that the accused returned to Singapore after 2.00 a.m. in the morning.
 She provided no explanation whatsoever for this change in timing, but confirmed that this timing was accurate.
 Finally, when confronted with the immigration records of the accused, Mdm Wong once against changed her testimony, and merely stated that the accused returned in the wee hours of the morning.
 Given the inconsistencies in Mdm Wong’s testimony, it was clear that she could not be considered to be totally reliable nor a credible witness.</p></td></tr></tbody></table>